lorenzofero/evm-from-scratch-failed/notes/evm-from-scratch.md

 - does not follow the standard von Neumann architecture.
 Rather than storing program code in generally-accessible memory or storage, it is stored separately in a virtual ROM interactable only through specialised instruction.

+# The making of
+This section describes some thoughts I had while implementing the EVM in Rust:
+- One of my first achievements was to call the opcodes dynamically using an unsigned integer as 'key'.
+This has been quite difficult but I learned a lot about `HashMap`, closures and how to store them
+- Writing classic OOP in Rust is quite a pain and should be avoided, but at the same times it shows you all the problems of this paradigm regarding ownership and mutability in a non-GC language.
+Also, I didn't want to mess around with `RefCell` and `Cell` for the moment, and keep it everything as clean as possible.
+In order to do that, you have to carefully think what you really need as a property of your struct, and what can be done in an easier and clear functional/procedural style.
+- I'm not 100% with Rust module tree, and I don't like very much how the project tree is.
+Maybe it will change with time.